 The BCHL has some very isolated teams and one of the most isolated is the Prince George Spruce Kings.
 The closest teams geographically to Prince George are the Merritt Centennials and Salmon Arm Silverbacks.
 Until the upcoming season, the Spruce Kings closest division rival was in Chilliwack.

 Having a well-run hockey program can negate any disadvantage to where a team plays from.
-With that said, being members of the Coastal Division for eight seasons required the Spruce Kings to do a lot of travelling.
+With that said, being members of the Mainland Division for eight seasons required the Spruce Kings to do a lot of travelling.

 It was especially true in the post-season.
 In the past four playoff years, the Spruce Kings have travelled thousands of kilometres across land and sea.
 They’ve crossed borders, and rode several ferries, just to get to their opponents.